 South Plains College

 GOVT 2306

-SUMMER SESSION II 2021
+SPRING 2022

 Texas Government

-Online course Professor Drew Landry dlandry@southplainscollege.edu Levelland Campus

-Student Services Building 116

-Office Phone Number: (806) 716 - 4032

-Office Hours: By Blackboard Collaborate appointment only
+Online course Professor Drew Landry dlandry@southplainscollege.edu Levelland Campus, Student Services, rm 116 Office Phone Number: (806) 716 - 4032 Office Hours: MW: 1:00 - 3:30pm; TR: 12:30 - 1:30pm; Friday: 9am - 12pm (noon); or by appointment; No office hours during finals week.

 Common Course

 Department: Social Sciences

 Discipline: Government

 Course Number: GOVERNMENT 2306

 Course Title: Texas Government (Texas Constitution and Topics)

 Credit: 3 Lecture, 0 Lab

 Satisfies a core curriculum requirement?
 Yes, Social Science and ALL Undergraduate Degrees

 Prerequisites: TSI compliance in Reading

 Available Formats: Conventional, INET, ITV

 Campus: Levelland, Reese, ATC, Plainview

 Textbook: Varies according to instructor.
 Refer to each instructor's instructions for textbook requirements.

-Course Specific Instructions: Each instructor will attach his/her course withspecific instructions.
+Course Specific Instructions: Each instructor will attach his/her course with specific instructions.

-Course Description: This course is a study of the functions performed in the American system of state governments, with special reference to the development of governance in Texas and its Constitutions.
-This course satisfies the Legislative requirements for teacher certification.

-Course Purpose: Government 2306, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the Texas Constitution, structure and powers of state and local government, federalism and intergovernmental relations, political participation, the election process, public policy, and the political culture of Texas.
+- Course Description: This course is a study of the functions performed in the American system of state governments, with special reference to the development of governance in Texas and its Constitutions.
+This course satisfies the Legislative requirements for teacher certification. - Course Purpose: Government 2306, as taught at South Plains College, is a reading intensive course designed to acquaint the learner with the origin and development of the Texas Constitution, structure and powers of state and local government, federalism and intergovernmental relations, political participation, the election process, public policy, and the political culture of Texas.
 This course meets the statutory requirements as set forth by the state of Texas.

 Approval Number: 45.1002.51 25

-Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions.

-Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.

-Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
+- Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions. - Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance. - Attendance Policy: Whenever absences become excessive and in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course.
 Each instructor will have additional information about attendance on his/her course information sheet.

 Student Learning Outcomes: